"

 Objective 2.
 Steps in a MeSH Search: Planning

-You’ve already complete a portion of the first step in any literature search, outlining the search concepts.
-You have the following list of concepts:
+The first step in any literature search is outlining the search concepts.

-Copy this list and paste it into a Word document.
+Copy the list of concepts and paste it into a Word document.

 The second step in a MeSH Search is determining which of your search concepts should be applied as limits/filters.